-The implementation issues of NOMA such as error propagation, channel estimation errors, security issues, etc. were discussed in Section VIII.
+The implementation issues of NOMA such as error propagation, channel estimation errors, security issues, etc., were discussed in Section VIII.
 Moreover, the standardization progress of NOMA was also discussed.
-It was noting that there are still several gaps between research and implementation to fill with, which require more efforts on this field, as described in Section VIII.
+It was noted that there are still several gaps between research and implementation to fill in, which require more effort in this field, as described in Section VIII.

 Apart from power-domain NOMA, other NOMA schemes have also been advocated both by the industry and academia, as described in Section VIII.
-All NOMA schemes discussed in this treatise share the same spirits, of non-orthogonal transmissions to enhance the attainable bandwidth efficiency and to provide connectivity for numerous users within the limited number of RBs.
+All NOMA schemes discussed in this treatise share the same spirit of nonorthogonal transmissions to enhance the attainable bandwidth efficiency and to provide connectivity for numerous users within the limited number of RBs.
 Naturally, the problem of designing a unified NOMA framework would be beneficial for supporting 5G scenarios.